TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-11-05-do-you-autowire-services-in-symfony-you-can-autowire-parameters-too.md

 ---
 id: 156
-title: "Do you Autowire Services in Symfony?<br>You can Autowire Parameters Too"
+title: "Do you Autowire Services in Symfony?
+You can Autowire Parameters Too"
 perex: |
     I love how Symfony caught up late autowiring integration in since Symfony 2.8.
 Then set a trend in Symfony 3.3 with service autoregistration.
     <br><br>